ptpyip/project-02-AutoDownloader/README.md

 # project-02-AutoDownloader

+This is a Auto Downloader.
-Auto download files from a given website, using BeautifulSoup and Request
+It automatically download files from a given website, using BeautifulSoup and Request.

+Skill learnt:
+- Request
+- BeautifulSoup
+- Web scrapping
+- Python file I/O